Who is it for?

 What do I get?

-If you do not qualify for SMP you may still qualify for Maternity Allowance (MA) through your local JobCentre Plus office.
+If you do not qualify for SMP, you may still be entitled to Maternity Allowance via your local Jobcentre Plus office.

 All pregnant employees are entitled to time off for antenatal care, which will be paid at their normal rate of pay.